-- 665. Plaintiffs continue to suffer harm from the unlawful actions by Defendants. - 666.
-The continued tortious and unlawful conduct by Defendants causes a repeated or continuous injury.
+- 697. Plaintiff contends it continues to suffer harm from the unlawful actions by the Defendants. - 698.
+The continued tortious and unlawful conduct by the Defendants causes a repeated or continuous injury.
 The damages have not occurred all at once but have continued to occur and have increased as time progresses.
-The tort is not completed nor have all the damages been
+The tort is not completed nor have all the damages been incurred until the wrongdoing ceases.
+The wrongdoing and unlawful activity by Defendants has not ceased.
+The public nuisance remains unabated.
+The conduct causing the damages remains unabated.